gregwebs/hamlet.js/README.md

 ```

 The library does not try to pretty print the resulting html, although it wouldn't be hard to do.
 Note the mustache style interpolation `{{var}}`.
-I am not a huge fan of that, but it was easier to implement than some alternatives.
+I have never had the opportunity to use mustache templates - this was simply easier to implement than some alternatives.
+You can put any javascript you would like in the interpolation.

 ## Overview

-This loosely follows the original Haskell [Hamlet](http://www.yesodweb.com/book/templates) template language that I helped design.

 It is just HTML!
 But redundancies are taken away
 * quoting attributes is not required unless they have spaces
 * Indentation is used to automatically close tags.

+This loosely follows the original Haskell [Hamlet](http://www.yesodweb.com/book/templates) template language that I helped design.
+This implementation is simpler because it is invoked at runtime, just does a simple javascript eval, and has no concept of type insertion - this includes no html escaping.

 ## Usage